This description of HANDEL should be read as an introduction to the pages describing the Carrier system WB400 and its successor WB1400.

 The HANDEL network was installed during the early 1960ís and served until the end of the cold war.
 Following the Autumn Statement in Parliament on the 12th November 1992, the Home Office announced with immediate effect the United Kingdom Warning and Monitoring Organisation (UKWMO) would no longer function.
 HANDEL was decommissioned shortly after.
 Throughout its life the equipment was installed and maintained by what was the GPO, then became Post Office Telephones and finally British Telecom.

 During the early 1980ís the original equipment was replaced by the new WB1400 system using more modern technology and addressing the shortcomings of the previous one.
-It continued to use the same carrier frequency so the two could work together during the changeover period.
+As it continued to use the same carrier frequency the two could work together during the changeover period.
 A full description of each system may be found in this section by clicking the Tabs at the top of this page.

 The Air Attack Warning message would originate from a UKWMO warning officer located at a location known variously as Strike Command (SC), Primary War HQ (PWHQ) or Air Defence Operations Centre (ADOC) If that were to become disabled, the messages could be sent from the United Kingdom Warning and Monitoring Organisation (UKWMO) Headquarters in Preston.
 Using the HANDEL network a verbal 'Attack Warning Red' message would be passed to control points set up in 250 major police stations.
 These control points would alert the public using the carrier broadcast system.

 If nuclear detonations were detected by Royal Observer Corp (ROC) monitoring posts without a national attack warning being given, the UKWMO had processes in place to inform the SC/PWHQ/ADOC to enable them to retrospectively give a national warning.
-Also the UKWMO groups were instructed to call the carrier control points in their area and issue a local Attack Warning Red that way.
+As a backup, the UKWMO groups were instructed to call the carrier control points in their area and issue a local Attack Warning Red.

 At the time of the introduction of HANDEL, the speaking clock was sourced from equipment in London and Liverpool with two duplicate clocks at each location.
 Each clock was a mechanical device based around multi-track magnetic recordings, replaying small sections of the time message all strung together to form a complete message every ten seconds.

-In the first generation of HANDEL, the P+Q tones were of 2400Hz and 2600Hz.
+In the first generation of HANDEL used with WB400, the P+Q tones were of 2400Hz and 2600Hz.
 For engineering test purposes the three pips of the Speaking Clock changed from their usual 1000Hz tone to 2500Hz at Nine O'Clock precisely every morning.
 The 2500Hz tone chosen to be midway between the P + Q tones.

-The electronic clocks and analogue distribution network continued to serve the country after the closure of HANDEL in 1992.
+The electronic clocks and analogue distribution network continued to serve the U.K. after the closure of HANDEL in 1992.
 All remnants of the HANDEL distribution network were removed in 1994 when the analogue speaking clock rings were replaced by digital Recorded Information Distribution Equipment ( RIDE ).
-These racks of equipment, located in Digital Main Switching Units, were fed with a digital clock source from Network Operations Centre near Oswestry.
+These racks of equipment, located in Digital Main Switching Units, were fed with a digital Speaking Clock sourced rings emanating from the B.T.
+Network Operations Centre near Oswestry.

 If the attack failed to materialise or the raid didn't use nuclear weapons an All Clear message White may be issued at national level from SC/PWHQ/ADOC.